 Tom, played by Joseph Gordon-Levitt, is seen walking along Normandie Ave in front of Summer’s apartment.
 The filmmakers actually composited a skyline view of downtown L.A. into the horizon, which is not actually visible from the street.

 Tom and Summer break up at the former Quality Cafe in Downtown Los Angeles.
-The diner was a one-time staple of films, appearing in “Seven,” “Training Day,” “Ghost World,” “Catch Me If You Can,” “Another Day In Paradise,” “Million Dollar Baby,” “The Heartbreak Kid” and dozens more.
+The diner was a one-time staple of films, appearing in “Seven,” “Training Day,” “Ghost World,” “Catch Me If You Can,” “Another Day In Paradise,” “Million Dollar Baby,” “What’s Love Got To Do With It,” “The Heartbreak Kid” and dozens more.
 However, it was not an actual restaurant open to the public.
 Instead it was used solely for filming.
 Sadly, it ceased to function as a filming location and was completely renovated in 2014.
 The interior of the property no longer bears any resemblance inside to how it appeared in so many films.

 LOCATION: 1238 W 7th St, Los Angeles, CA 90017 (now closed and remodeled)

 Tom and Summer rent an adult movie from this building in Downtown Los Angeles.
-The same building was used as the bank in “Killing Zoe.”
+The same building was used as the bank in “Spider-Man 3” and “Killing Zoe.”

 LOCATION: 401 S Main St, Los Angeles, CA 90013